eroc123/notes/Computer Science/1 - Information representation/File size.md

 ### Image file

-To calculate the file size of an image file, you take the width $\times$ height, and times color depth.
+To calculate the file size of an [[Bitmap image|image file]], you take the width $\times$ height, and times color depth.
 This gives you the minimum file size.

 An image file will always be larger than the minimum size as metadata is stored for each file.